MightyOrm/Mighty/docs/docs/database-mapping.md

 > You can get Mighty to read and write non-public data members by applying `[DatabaseColumn]` (with or without any constructor parameters) to fields or properties which you control.

-Even though most features of `SqlNamingMapper` can be done instead using attributes, and vice versa, there is no way to get Mighty to access non-public fields or properties purely using `SqlNamingMapper`.
+Even though most features of `SqlNamingMapper` can be done instead using attributes, and vice versa, there is no way to get Mighty to access non-public fields or properties purely using `SqlNamingMapper`, you have to use the `[DatabaseColumn]` attribute instead.
 This is on purpose, to make it hard to intentionally or unintentionally make Mighty get or write object data which it shouldn't have access to.

 ## Auto-Mapping in Mighty